 Other Committees of GSTC.
 The Board may create committees in addition to standing committees to be committees of GSTC.
 Any such committees created by the Board shall be appointed by the Chairperson and elected by the Board.
 Such committees may consist of Directors and others.
 These committees shall have only the powers specifically delegated to them by the Board.

-Overview. will be a group , leaders in their fields
+GLOBAL AMBASSADORS

+Overview.
+The Global Ambassadors will be a group of outstanding and visible individuals, from within or outside the Membership Council, leaders in their fields, that will help further the mission and vision of the GSTC, through their financial contributions, access to networks, or public visibility.

 Objectives.
-The objectives of the are to provide the Board and GSTC guidance to accomplish the mission, vision and objectives of GSTC
+The objectives of the Global Ambassadors are to provide the Board and GSTC strategic guidance and financial resources to accomplish the mission, vision and objectives of GSTC.
+They will also help position the GSTC within business and to the general public.

 Responsibilities.
-The do not create policy but serv as an important resource to guide the mission, vision and objectives of the organization. particular expertise they may be called upon to reflect upon particular decisions or to provide guidance to the Board, Secretariat or Working Groups.
+The Global Ambassadors do not create policy but serve as an important resource to guide the mission, vision and objectives of the organization.
+If they bring particular expertise they may be called upon to reflect upon particular decisions or to provide guidance to the Board, Secretariat or Working Groups.

 Size and Composition.
-The will serve for a period of year, with the possibility of serving subsequent terms, based on decision of the Board.
+The Global Ambassadors will not have a size limit.
+Global Advisors will serve for a period of two years, with the possibility of serving subsequent terms, based on decision of the Board.

 Meetings.
-The will be regulated by the By-Laws and Operation Manual of GSTC.
-It is expected that the attend the Board meetings by invitation of the Board
+The meetings will be regulated by the By-Laws and Operation Manual of GSTC.
+It is expected that the Global Ambassadors attend the in-person Board meeting and any other Board meetings by invitation of the Board.

 EXECUTIVE DIRECTOR AND SECRETARIAT